 By Tom Bergin

-LONDON (Reuters) - A UK parliamentary report has criticised Amazon (AMZN.O) and eBay (EBAY.O) for not doing enough to prevent tax fraud on their online market places and recommended the government hold the online giants accountable for tax lost to evaders.
+LONDON (Reuters) - A UK parliamentary report has criticized Amazon and eBay for not doing enough to prevent tax fraud on their online market places and recommended the government hold the online giants accountable for tax lost to evaders.

 In April the National Audit Office said Britain was losing up to 1 billion pounds ($1.3 billion) a year in value-added-tax (VAT) because of fraud or error by frequently China-based sellers on eBay and Amazon.